maciejzj/it-jobs-meta/README.md

   -h, --help            show this help message and exit -c CRON_EXPRESSION, --schedule CRON_EXPRESSION
-                        schedule pipeline to run periodically with a cron expression -r CONFIG_PATH, --redis CONFIG_PATH
+                        schedule pipeline to run periodically with a cron expression -a URL, --from-archive URL
+                        Obtain postings data from archive (URL must point to JSON in data lake storage format) -r CONFIG_PATH, --redis CONFIG_PATH
                         choose Redis as the data lake with the given config file -b CONFIG_PATH, --s3-bucket CONFIG_PATH
-                        choose S3 Bucket as the data lake with given config file -m CONFIG_PATH, --mongodb CONFIG_PATH
+                        choose S3 Bucket as the data lake with the given config file -m CONFIG_PATH, --mongodb CONFIG_PATH
                         choose MongoDB as the data warehouse with the given config file -s CONFIG_PATH, --sql CONFIG_PATH